michuW93/microsoft_azure_fundamentals/README.md

 There are also some special regions: US Gov, China and Germany.
 It's related to compliance.

 <b>Data transfers between Azure services located in different Azure regions are not free.
 Every Azure region has multiple datacenters.
 There are three Availability
-Zones per supported Azure region</b>
+Zones per supported Azure region.
+Not all Azure regions support availability zones.</b>

 # Resources groups
 Resource is managable iteam in Azure: virtual machines, storage accounts , web apps, databases.
 You can create as many resource groups as you want, <b>you don't pay for it</b>.